Health Information Technology for Economic and Clinical Health Act: Part 1 – Improved Privacy Provisions and Security Provisions

 The final significant change made in Subtitle D of the HITECH Act implements new rules for the accounting of disclosures of a patient's health information.
 It extends the current accounting for disclosure requirements to information that is used to carry out treatment, payment and healthcare operations when an organization is using an electronic health record (EHR).
 This new requirement also limits the timeframe for the accounting to three years instead of six as it currently stands.
 These changes took effect January 1, 2011 for organizations implementing EHRs between January 1, 2009 and January 1, 2011, and January 1, 2013, for organizations that had implemented an EHR prior to January 1, 2009.

 Subtitle D also includes a "third-party directive" stating that individuals have the right to obtain a copy of their health information in an electronic format and, if the individual chooses, to direct the covered entity to transmit such copy directly to an entity or person designated by the individual.
 Although HHS had interpreted the statutory cap on the provision of medical records to an individual to apply to medical records delivered under the third-party directive, a 2020 decision by the United States District Court for the District of Columbia voided that regulation on the grounds that it had not gone through notice and comment.

+On January 25, 2013, HHS published the HIPAA Omnibus Rule, which finalized the remaining HITECH Act provisions and replaced four previously issued interim and proposed rules.
+The Omnibus Rule made business associates directly liable for compliance with the HIPAA Security Rule, replaced the interim breach notification "risk of harm" standard with a more objective assessment, and prohibited the sale of protected health information without patient authorization.

 On July 14, 2010, HHS issued a rule that listed categories that included 701,325 entities and 1.5 million business associates who would have access to patient information without patient consent after the patient had given general consent to their medical practitioner's HIPAA release.

+In January 2024, HHS finalized amendments to 42 CFR Part 2, which governs the confidentiality of substance use disorder (SUD) treatment records, to align these protections with the HITECH Act's breach notification framework.
+The final rule, implementing Section 3221 of the CARES Act, extends HITECH's breach notification requirements to Part 2 records, meaning that unauthorized disclosures of SUD treatment information now trigger the same notification obligations that apply to other protected health information under HIPAA and HITECH.
+The rule also aligns Part 2's civil and criminal penalty structure with the tiered enforcement framework established by the HITECH Act, and permits HIPAA-covered entities and business associates to redisclose Part 2 records consistent with HIPAA rules.
+Compliance was required by February 16, 2026.